allanrbo/filesremote/README.md

 [Download](https://github.com/allanrbo/FilesRemote/releases/)

+---

-An SFTP (SSH) file manager.
+An SSH file manager.

  * Edit files like local:
-   * Automatically download and open files in a any local editor.
+   * Automatically download and open files in any local editor (configurable).
    * Automatically upload when changes are detected.
    * Especially useful on slow and unstable links, where FUSE+SSHFS would cause too big of a slowdown on the local system.
  * Uses SSH auth agent when available, with fallback to password based authentication.